Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Conclusions

-In this paper, we explored the potential of cross-correlating Euclid’s photometric data with 3G GW catalogs.
-The complementarity of these two probes---Euclid’s photometric redshift auto-correlation and its cross--correlation with GWs---is illustrated in Fig.~\ref{fig:separate_contributions}.
-The combination of these probes provides up to a tenfold improvement in cosmological constraints compared to each probe considered separately.
+In this paper, we explored the potential of cross-correlating Euclid?s photometric data with 3G GW catalogs following this approach.
+The complementarity of these two probes is illustrated in Fig.~\ref{fig:separate_contributions}.
+We showed that their combination provides up to a tenfold improvement in cosmological constraints compared to each of them considered separately.
 We adopted the standard configuration from the Euclid preparation studies, e.g.~\cite{Euclid:2021osj,Euclid:2021rez,Euclid:2023pyq}, which utilize 13 redshift bins.
-While this choice is conservative, we find that combining Euclid’s photometric data with a GW sample yields a constraint of approximately $1\%$ on $H_0$ after five years of observations, provided that at least one CE detector is operational alongside ET.
-Combining with constraints on $\Omega_{\rm m}$, we find a $0.7\%$ constraint on the function $H(z)$ at the redshift $z_{\ast} = 0.25$ minimizing the relative uncertainty.
+While this choice is conservative, we forecast a constraint of approximately $1\%$ on $H_0$ after five years of observations (provided that at least one CE detector is operational alongside ET), marginalized over 33 nuisance parameters.
+Combining with constraints on $\Omega_{\rm m}$, we forecast a $0.7\%$ constraint on the function $H(z)$ at the redshift $z_{\ast} = 0.25$ minimizing the relative uncertainty.
 If we consider a more optimistic configuration of 20 redshift bins, the constraining power improves substantially.
 In this scenario, we can achieve a sub-percent (${\sim} 0.6 \%$) determination of $H_0$ and a ${\sim} 1.3 \%$ constraint on $\Omega_{\rm m}$, the latter being an improvement of a factor ${\sim} 5$ with respect to 13 bins.
 Such a precise measurement is only achieved with equally populated bins, which allows better suppression of shot noise.
+These results demonstrate that combining Euclid?s photometric data with GW measurements offers competitive constraints on the cosmic expansion history based on two datasets that trace the same portion of the Universe and without relying on external priors such as those from the cosmic microwave background, supernovae, or big bang nucleosynthesis.

-Moreover, we find that the clustering of GW sources alone will be detectable by ET and CE detectors in 5 years of observations with SNR of at most ${\sim} 1.8$.
-This allows measuring the clustering bias of GW sources.
-Our results are less optimistic than previous studies~\cite{Calore:2020bpd,Zazzera:2024agl}, but they do however imply the possibility of a measurement up to ${{\sim}}40\%$ fractional error on the clustering bias in redshift bins between $z\sim0.5-1$ in 5 years (see Fig.~\ref{fig:bias}), and up to ${{\sim}}25\%$ in 10 years.
+On the astrophysical side, we find that the clustering of GW sources alone will be detectable by ET and CE detectors in 5 years of observations with SNR of at most ${\sim} 1.8$.
+This would allow measuring the clustering bias of GW sources, although our results are less optimistic than previous studies~\citep{Calore:2020bpd,Zazzera:2024agl} due to our agnostic assumptions on its functional form.
+They do, however, imply the possibility of a measurement up to ${{\sim}}40\%$ fractional error on the clustering bias in redshift bins between $z\sim0.5-1$ in 5 years (see Fig.~\ref{fig:bias}), and up to ${{\sim}}25\%$ in 10 years, in a model-independent way.